 This year we are planting at Lights Pass on the Lavender Federation Trail.

-Thanks again to the Greening volunteers and End to End walkers who have helped over several years.
+Thanks again to the Greening volunteers and End to End walkers who have helped.
 Your efforts will be appreciated by walkers in the years ahead.

 The Heysen Trail through the Deep Creek Conservation Park will be closed from Monday May 1 to Friday May 5, 2017.